FDOT District Four - Palm Beach Header Image

 Northlake Boulevard, east of S.R.
 710/Beeline Highway, will have one lane closed in each direction, as needed, 10:30 a.m. until 6 p.m., Monday through Friday.

 The S.R.
 710/Beeline Highway northwest-bound access to eastbound Northlake Boulevard has been temporarily shifted to safely facilitate this phase of construction.
-The current movement is anticipated to reopen in Fall 2025.
+The current movement is anticipated to reopen in Spring 2025.
 During this phase, from S.R.
 710/Beeline Highway northwest-bound, motorists can turn right at the intersection to access eastbound Northlake Boulevard.

 Northlake Boulevard lanes in each direction at the S.R.
 710/Beeline Highway intersection have been temporarily shifted, and U-turns in both directions are not available to safely facilitate this phase of construction.
 This new traffic pattern will remain in place until Winter 2026.